Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Chemical Imbalance

-By far the most popular theory behind the biological cause of anxiety (and depression for that matter), is the chemical imbalance theory.
+By far, the most popular theory behind biological causes of mental health issues like anxiety and depression is the chemical imbalance theory.

-This theory states that when there is too much or too little of specific neurotransmitters (chemicals/hormones) in the brain and body – the result is an anxious (or depressed) state.
+This theory states that when there are higher, lower, abnormal, or fluctuating levels of available neurotransmitters (chemicals/hormones) in the brain and body – the result can be anxiety or depression.

-The chemical imbalance theory has also led to pharmaceutical companies spending millions of dollars in advertising to promote their medications.
+Pharmaceutical companies spend millions of dollars advertising to promote these medications.

-These pharmaceutical companies also have powerful influence over doctors and psychiatrists and the medical community as a whole.
+These pharmaceutical companies also have a powerful influence over doctors, psychiatrists, and the medical community.

 Even though this theory is still central to most medical practices – it has begun to come under scrutiny in the past decade or so.